tpoisot/ms_proba_networks/ms/maintext.md

 \end{equation}

 This results in the *expected relative centrality* of each node in the probabilistic network.

 ### Number of primary producers

 Primary producers, in a food web, are species with no successors, including themselves.
-Biologically, they are autotrophic organisms, or organisms whose preys or substrates have been removeb from the network.
+Biologically, they are autotrophic organisms, or organisms whose preys or substrates have been removed from the network.
 A species is a primary producer if it manages *not* to establish any outgoing interaction, which for species $i$ happens with probability